 Manuscripts must comply with Rodriguésia's updated publication and formatting rules.
 Those who fail in these terms, at any time, will not have their merit evaluated in the system until the authors send a new version.

 A digital file of the work will be available in PDF format on the magazine's website after publication.

 Manuscripts must be submitted electronically through the site https://mc04.manuscriptcentral.com/rod-scielo

-Original Papers: only original papers will be accepted in the following areas: Plant Biology, History of Botany and Botanic Gardens.
+Original Papers: only original papers will be accepted in the following areas: Plant Biology, History of Botany, and Botanic Gardens.

-Point of View Papers: letters to the editor, comments on other relevant publications and ideas, evaluations and others are welcome
+Point of View Papers: letters to the editor, comments on other relevant publications and ideas, evaluations, and others are welcome.

+2.1.
 Original and Review papers

-First page – must include the title, authors, institutes, financial support, address of corresponding author and abbreviated title.
-The title has to be concise nd objective, expressing the general idea of the contents.
-Title should appear in bold with capital letters only where needed.Second page – must have Abstract (including title in English), Resumo (including title in Portuguese or Spanish) and key words (up to five, in English, Portuguese or Spanish, in alphabetic order).
+First page – must include the title, authors, full membership (institutions and addresses), address of the corresponding author and abbreviated title, and ORCID number.
+The title has to be concise and objective, expressing the general idea of the contents.
+The resume title must come just below the authors' name and have a maximum of 40 characters.Second page – must have Abstract (including the title in English), Resumo (including the title in Portuguese or Spanish) and keywords (up to five, in English, Portuguese or Spanish, in alphabetic order).